eskevv/first-light/README.md

 ```

 **Animated Tiles**
-> FirstLight offers all the animation data you will need right from the start.
+> FirstLight does all the tile animations by itself but can also provide the frame data if you wish to update them yourself.
 > After loading the map you can specify a fixed timestep for your animations:
 ```cs
 map.SetTimeStep(60);